Welcome to today's edition of the Rush 24-7 podcast.

 If it were otherwise, Barack Obama's approval would be 25%, folks.

-It'd be 30, 35%.
+It would be 30, 35%.

 How is it that George W. Bush's approval was at 30 and Barack Obama's at 53?

-Acknowledging we're not acknowledging, we are assuming the polls are accurate.
+Acknowledging, not acknowledging, we are assuming the polls are accurate.

-It's dangerous to not do that because you can't start cherry picking.
+It's dangerous to not do that because you can't start cherry-picking.

-We have seen the Obama administration having ample information to stop a terrorist attack.
+Over and over again, we have seen the Obama administration having ample information to stop a terrorist attack.

-And yet, because of the political correctness, because of the ideology of this administration that won't even say the word jihad, won't even say the words radical Islamic terrorism, they look the other way, and the attacks go forward.
+And yet, because of the political correctness, because of the ideology of this administration that won't even say the word jihad, won't even say the words radical Islamic terrorism, they look the other way and the attacks go forward.

 Let's squeeze the final one in.